pablodecm/phd_thesis/src/103_chapter_3.md

 the null hypothesis instead of the observed statistic.
-In addition to the median expected limit, it is common practice in LHC searches to also compute the so-called 1-sigma and 2-sigma bands, that correspond to the $50\pm16$ and $50\pm22.5$ percentiles instead of the median.
-The upper limits bands provide a quantitive estimation of the possible limit variation if no signal is present in the data.
+In addition to the median expected limit, it is common practice in LHC searches to also compute the so-called 1-sigma and 2-sigma bands, that correspond to the $50.0\pm34.1$ and $50.0\pm47.7$ percentiles instead of the median.
+The upper limit bands provide a quantitive estimation of the possible limit variation if no signal is present in the data.
 Both the expected significance and the expected upper limit can be estimated asymptotically for summary statistics like the one described in [Equation @eq:sum_count_vector].
 The effect of nuisance parameters can be also included in both in the asymptotic approximations or the Monte Carlo based estimation.
+The asymptotic approximation are found to be good empirically, within 10\% to 30\% (for situations where the number of events is small) of the Monte Carlo based estimation, and thus are frequently used for obtaining limits and significances in New Physics searches.

 ### Parameter Estimation {#sec:param_est}